-Master of Science in Nursing - Veteran and Military Health Care program consists of 32 credits split up between the nursing core courses (12 total credits), VMHC specialty courses (18 total credits), and a practicum/internship (2 credits).
+The Master of Science in Nursing - Veteran and Military Health Care program consists of 32 credits, split up between the nursing core courses (12 total credits), VMHC specialty courses (18 total credits), and a practicum/internship (2 credits).
 Two courses per semester is considered full-time.

 NURS 6023 — Veteran and Military Health Care Systems